Last updated: February 1st, 2023

-Surly has grown from an obscure, perhaps cult brand into perhaps the best recognized label among its not-quite-mainstream siblings.
+Surly has grown from an obscure, almost cult brand into the most recognized not-quite-mainstream label.

 Their bikes and brand are both distinctive, to say the last.